- What’s the timeline for AIR?

-I would like to apply to have a web team build a site for me.
-What do I have to do?
+I may apply to have a site built for my program.
+What do I do?

-Knowbility staff will work with each client organization to help them prepare for being matched with a design team.
-This will include your completion of an in-depth survey about your current website (if you have such), what you want out of a new website (in addition to better accessibility), and your in-house tech support.
-We may also host a live web event where you will be able to submit questions and have them answered live, during the event.
+Knowbility staff work with each client to help them prepare for being matched with a design team.
+This preparation includes your completion of an in-depth survey about your website needs, about the goals for your website in terms of messaging and participation, and about your in-house skills among employees and volunteers to manage and update your website after AIR.
+Preparation also includes videos and guidance notes.
+We may also host a live online event where you will be able to submit questions and have them answered live by Knowbility staff.

-You need to pick one person from your organization to be the primary contact for the AIR event.
-This person commits to answering all emails and phone calls from Knowbility and the design team promptly, getting all material ready for the design team, attending AIR online meetings and meeting with the design team you are matched with.
+You need to pick one person from your program to be the primary contact for the team that will build your website during the rally.
+This person commits to answering all emails and phone calls from Knowbility and the design team promptly, getting all material ready for the design team, attending AIR online meetings and working with the design team you are matched with.

 How much time will participation take?

-In addition, a representative from Knowbility will be in contact with your organization’s representative regularly to support you in the process.
+In addition, a representative from Knowbility will be in contact with teams and clients, to ensure expectations are being met.

-What criteria do the judges use to evaluate the sites that are submitted for the AIR Competition?
+What criteria is used to evaluate the sites build in the AIR Competition?

 How are the judging criteria developed?

 The original Judging Criteria were developed in 1998 and were based upon the WCAG accessibility guidelines and Section 508 Guidelines for Web Accessibility.
-During the periods between rallies, the judges frequently discuss and often approve improvements to the judging criteria based upon changes in technologies, our own experiences evaluating websites, and input from competitors, their clients, and the accessibility community.
+It has been greatly updated since then.
+During the periods between rallies, the judges discuss and improve the judging criteria based upon changes in technologies, our own experiences evaluating websites, and input from competitors, their clients, and the accessibility community.

 How do we choose AIR Judges?

-Couldn’t a judge’s involvement with team members, their employer or an NPO be a conflict of interest?
+Couldn’t a judge’s relationship with team members or a client be a conflict of interest?